Cheniere on track to finish 3 U.S. LNG trains in 2019

-Aug 9 (Reuters) - U.S. liquefied natural gas (LNG) company Cheniere Energy Inc said on Thursday it remains on track to finish building three liquefaction trains in 2019 at its export terminals at Sabine Pass in Louisiana and Corpus Christie in Texas:
+(Reuters) - U.S. liquefied natural gas (LNG) company Cheniere Energy Inc said on Thursday it remains on track to finish building three liquefaction trains in 2019 at its export terminals at Sabine Pass in Louisiana and Corpus Christi in Texas:

 * The company said in its second quarter earnings release that Sabine 5 and Corpus 1 are expected to enter service in the first half of 2019, followed by Corpus 2 in the second half of 2019.

+* Cheniere chief executive Jack Fusco told analysts on an earnings call that the company expects Sabine 5 and Corpus 1 to produce first LNG in the fourth quarter of 2018.

-* Corpus 3 is expected to enter service in the second half of 2021.
+* Corpus 3, meanwhile, is expected to enter service in the second half of 2021.

 * All of Cheniere’s liquefaction trains are capable of liquefying about 0.7 billion cubic feet per day (bcfd) of natural gas.
 One billion cubic feet is enough gas to fuel about 5 million U.S. homes for a day.